mlagisz/EcoEvo_societies_list/README.md

 We expect all project contributors to familiarize themselves and follow our [Code of Conduct](/CODE_OF_CONDUCT.md).

-## 🗺 Genral workflow of the project
+## 🗺 General workflow of the project
 ![General workflow](SORTEE2025 societies list_project_workflow.png)

 ## 🗺 Genral timeline of the project